nhoudelot/demosdebs/linux/demos/d/daydream-by-hedelmae/debian/daydream-by-hedelmae.6.md

 daydream-by-hedelmae [*options*]

 # DESCRIPTION
-Daydream  is a demonstration released by Hedelmae, released in 2008
+Daydream is a demo released by Hedelmae, released in august 2008 Ended 2nd at Assembly 2008

+fragment [Code, graphics]
+lphst [Music]

 DAYDREAM - a GP2X demo for Assembly 2008 real wild demo competition.